A dry request is a test request that is checked by Talon.One but that is not executed.

-No data about this request and its response will be stored in our database.
+No data about this request and its response is stored in Talon.One's database.

-- Your customer is NOT doing an actual, real-life step in an order process
+- Your customer isn't doing a real-life step in an order process

 Additionally, you can check the output of a rule without affecting reportings or updating any dataset.